 Spicy curry is a whole other topic!

 Red is associated with spiciness, yet the reddish bell pepper is healthiest and most appropriate for dogs.
-Of course, too much people food is a bad thing and that includes bell peppers.
+Of course, too much people food is a bad thing and that includes bell peppers too.

 The Surprising Benefits

-There is evidence that bell peppers reduce flatulence.
 If your dog is quite gassy try providing this healthy food.
 It is worth a shot!
-It’s also known to be good for constipation and gastrointestinal health.
+They are also known to be good for constipation and gastrointestinal health.

 A Good Snack Option

-Bell peppers are an excellent idea for a dog treat.
-As we have already detailed, they contain lots of nutrients but an equally important factor is that they are low in calories and fat.
+As we have already detailed, they contain lots of nutrients.
+An equally important factor is that they are low in calories and fat.